ankaAR/bestiario5e/_creatures/death-knight.md

 ***Marshal Undead.*** Unless the death knight is incapacitated, it and undead creatures of its choice within 60 feet of it have advantage on saving throws against features that turn undead.

-***Spellcasting.*** The death knight is a 19th-level spell caster.
+***Lanzamiento de conjuros.*** The death knight is a 19th-level spell caster.
 Its spellcasting ability is Charisma (spell save DC 18, +10 to hit with spell attacks).
 It has the following paladin spells prepared:

 * 1st level (4 slots): command, compelled duel, searing smite